for a Healthier Heart | PDF

 and seafood available in most supermarkets.
 Aim to consume a 4-6 ounce

-portion of fish at least 2-3 times per week.
-The omega-3 fatty acids
+portion of fish at least two to three times per week.
+The omega-3 fatty

-found in fish are important for heart health.
-Fishes that are higher in
+acids found in fish are important for heart health.
+Fishes that are

-omega-3 fatty acids are salmon (wild or farm raised), anchovies,
+higher in omega-3 fatty acids are salmon (wild or farm raised),

-sardines, bluefin tuna, sea bass, rainbow trout, mussels, oysters,
+anchovies, sardines, bluefin tuna, sea bass, rainbow trout, mussels,

-flounder, and halibut.
-But you don’t have to limit yourself to these
+oysters, flounder, and halibut.
+But you don’t have to limit yourself to

 omega-3 fatty acids.
 Shellfish is very low in saturated fat and is fine